mahsariyahi/iranian-fantasy-literature-metadata-dataset/CODEBOOK.md

 ## author_fa

 **Description**
-Standardized Persian representation of the author's name.
+Canonical Persian representation of the author's name corresponding to author_id.

 **Type**
 Text

 **Used in**
 - ifmd_master.csv
 - translated_works.csv
 - original_works_by_iranian_authors.csv